 A lot of antioxidants and other nutrients work well together as a team, which is why it’s a good idea to ensure a complete array of them all.

 For compete skin care nutrients, you should also be adding lots of collagen promoting foods to your diet along with vitamin E rich foods.
 This will really give your skin an anti aging boost from two different angles, both antioxidant AND collagen rebuilding.

 2. SKIN REPAIR

-Vitamin E used both topically and internally, strengthens capillary walls and helps to improve moisture and elasticity, plus it reduces inflammation of the skin which results in a more youthful glowing complexion.
+Vitamin E (used both topically and internally) strengthens capillary walls and helps to improve moisture and elasticity.
+It also reduces inflammation of the skin, which results in a more youthful glowing complexion.